+This Code was revised in April 2016 to re-designate 6.5 acre property at the corner of Swan Way and Doolittle Drive from Commercial Corridor to Business Park Interior.
 This Code replaces all previous codes and standards set by the Port for the Business Park.
 To the extent that provisions of this Code differ from prior Port ordinances, the provisions of this Code prevail.